-- Hospital ICU, Cancer units, NICU—Where any immunosuppressed patients are present
+- Hospital ICU, Cancer units, NICU—Where immunosuppressed patients are present

-- Long Term Care facilities—The elderly is especially susceptible to Legionnaires’ Disease
+- Long Term Care facilities—Elderly are especially susceptible to Legionnaires’ Disease

 - Continuous wireless monitoring 24/7/365

-- Allies to existing on-line control equipment for real time destruction of Legionella
+- Connects to existing on-line control equipment for real time destruction of Legionella

 - Data Hub can use wireless or CAT 4 cable

-- Patented optical based system which incorporates a laser, optical lenses components, detector electronics and digital signal processing
+- Patented optical based system which incorporates a laser, optical lens components, detector electronics and digital signal processing

 Legionella Advanced Warning System Product Details